nikolajo/ci-push/README.md

 <b>VCS</b><br/>
 All the available hooks and triggers can be found in the VCS folder.
 They are subdivided by VCS system and platform.
 A Git hook for windows can be found in the folder VCS/Git/Windows/.
-Each folder will also contain a INSTALL.md file that describes how to install/configure/use the hook.<br/>
+Each folder will also contain an INSTALL.md file that describes how to install/configure/use the hook.<br/>

 <b>Server</b><br/>